rlongjohn/jfs-quarto-template/README.md

 This template should be helpful for preparing submissions when there are a lot of equations that need to be included (rather than having to type them out in the Word document directly).

-The CSL file was modified from Zotero's Vancouver citation style available [http://www.zotero.org/styles/vancouver](here).
-Note that the original style file from Zotero is licensed under the CC BY-SA 3.0 ([https://creativecommons.org/licenses/by-sa/3.0/](license link)), which requires that the derivative CSL file used here also use the same license.
+The CSL file was modified from Zotero's Vancouver citation style available [here](http://www.zotero.org/styles/vancouver).
+Note that the original style file from Zotero is licensed under the CC BY-SA 3.0 ([license link](https://creativecommons.org/licenses/by-sa/3.0/)), which requires that the derivative CSL file used here also use the same license.